-For most of its properties, the Company contracts with local third-party property managers to provide certain routine services such as rent collection. property maintenance and handling and responding to tenant service needs.
+For most of its properties, the Company contracts with local third-party property managers to provide certain routine services such as rent collection, property maintenance and handling and responding to tenant service needs.
 The Company performs such services directly for certain properties located within the San Francisco Bay Area, and its staff of regional managers supervises the local property managers performing such functions.
 Risks associated with the management of properties by third parties include the risk that management contracts (which are typically cancelable with 30 days' notice) will be terminated by the local third-party property manager (or, in the case of properties in which the Company has a non-controlling partnership or joint venture interest, by the entity controlling the property), that such contracts may not be renewed upon expiration or may not be renewed on terms consistent with current terms or that a third-party property manager might fail to perform services for tenants consistent with the high quality standards established by the Company, which in turn could result in a decrease in the tenant renewal rate and have adverse effects on the Company's results of operations and ability to make cash distributions.

-Impact on Control Over and Liabilities With Respect to Properties Owned Through Partnerships and Joint Ventures so with clients of the Investment Management Subsidiary, with respect to certain investment opportunities, who will share certain approval rights over major decisions.
-Partnership or joint venture investments may, under certain circumstances, involve risks such as the possibility that the Company's partners or co-venturers might become bankrupt (in which event the Company and any other remaining general partners or joint ventures would generally remain liable for the liabilities of such partnership or joint venture), that such partners or co-venturers might at any time have economic or other business interests or goals which are inconsistent with the business interests or goals of the Company, or that such partners or co-venturers may be in a position to take action contrary to the instructions or the requests of the Company or contrary to the Company's policies or objectives, including the Company's policy with respect to maintaining its qualification as a REIT.
+Impact on Control Over and Liabilities With Respect to Properties Owned Through Partnerships and Joint Ventures

+The Company will have ownership interest in five industrial and four retail joint ventures, limited liability companies or partnerships.
+The Company may make investments through such ventures in the future and presently plans to do so with clients of the Investment Management Subsidiary, with respect to certain investment opportunities, who will share certain approval rights over major decisions.
+Partnership or joint venture investments may, under certain circumstances, involve risks such as the possibility that the Company's partners or co-venturers might become bankrupt (in which event the Company and any other remaining general partners or joint ventures would generally remain liable for the liabilities of such partnership or joint venture), that such partners or co-venturers might at any time have economic or other business interests or goals which are inconsistent with the business interests or goals of the Company, or that such partners or coventurers may be in a position to take action contrary to the instructions or the requests of the Company or contrary to the Company's policies or objectives, including the Company's policy with respect to maintaining its qualification as a REIT.
 In addition, agreements governing joint ventures and partnerships often contain restrictions on the transfer of a joint venturer's or partner's interest or "buy-sell" or similar provisions which may result in a purchase or sale of such an interest at a disadvantageous time or on disadvantageous terms.
 The Company will, however, seek to maintain sufficient control of such partnerships or joint ventures to permit the Company's business objectives to be achieved.
 There is no limitation under the Company's organizational documents as to the amount of available funds that may be invested in partnerships or joint ventures.
-The occurrence of one or more of the events described above could have an adverse effect on the Company's distributions.
+The occurrence of one or more of the events described above could have an adverse effect on the Company's financial condition and results of operations, and its ability to make cash distributions.